 The Trade Desk, Inc. (TTD) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., March 31, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Trade Desk, Inc. ("Trade Desk" or the "Company") (NASDAQ: TTD ).
+LOS ANGELES, April 3, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against The Trade Desk, Inc. ("Trade Desk" or the "Company") (NASDAQ: TTD ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN TRADE DESK, INC. (TTD), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE APRIL 21, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR TRADE DESK, INVESTMENTS, CLICK HERE BEFORE APRIL 21, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?